nancologist/AI-MachineLearning-AtoZ/README.md

 ### Encoding Categorial Data - with ``factor()``
 Some data like the "Purchased" and "Country" are Categories (NOT NUMERICAL), we should assign to any of them a number, for example to the "Yes" or "No" for Purchase we can give 1 or 0 and to the countries also some numbers.

+### Splitting dataset into training set and test set
+Here we are going to use a package called "caTools"

+#### ``sample.split() - {caTools}``
+Split data from vector Y into two sets in predefined ratio while preserving relative ratios of different labels in Y. Used to split the data used during classification into train and test subsets.

+Usage
+ sample.split( Y, SplitRatio = 2/3, group = NULL )
+Arguments
+Y
+Vector of data labels.
+If there are only a few labels (as is expected) than relative ratio of data in both subsets will be the same.

+SplitRatio: This sets how much of data should go to the TRAIN-set

+#### Return of sample.split()
+This functions returns a list of TRUE and FALSE, where TRUE means that the Observation in that row goes to the TRAIN-set and the FALSE the Observation in that row goes to the TEST-set
 ___

 ## 1.9.
 Feature Scaling